rkdud007/blog/content/blog/born-to-run.md

 ---

-Everyone is seeking differnt things in life - aka, *what we live for*: money, power, reputation, freedom, truth etc
+Everyone is seeking different things in life - aka, *what we live for*: money, power, reputation, freedom, truth etc

 My number one is *Freedom*.
 I want the freedom to learn whatever I want, to communicate with inspiring people all over the world, to build whatever I choose and share it with the world.
 I value people and environments where I can dream without limits.